- Brand name

 When you must not be given ANGIOMAX®

-- allergic to other ingredients in ANGIOMAX® (mannitol and sodium hydroxide)
+- other ingredients in ANGIOMAX® (mannitol and sodium hydroxide)

 Symptoms of an allergic reaction may include: